 An important note

-If you have a gold coin or other valuable coin you would like to sell, you will find we buy a number of different coins right here in our office.
-Here is a brief overview of some of today’s most valuable collectable coins, and a history on what makes these coins so unique.
+If you have a gold coin or other valuable coins you would like to sell, you will find we buy a number of different coins right here in our office.
+Below is a brief overview of some of today’s most valuable collectible coins, and history on what makes these coins so unique.
 If you believe you have one of these coins in your possession, bring it down to our Quincy, MA pawn shop for your free appraisal.

 Pre-Federal Issue and Colonial Issues